Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review – Was The Ridicule Warranted?

 As with the MDR-7506, I find them to be a cross between Supra-Aural (On-Ear) and Circumaural as they kind of envelop your ears but kind of don’t.

-In my experience, I found them to rest more on top of my ears rather than surrounding them, which is part of the reason why they became uncomfortable after a while.
+In my experience, I found that they tend to rest on top of my ears rather than surrounding them, which is part of the reason why they became uncomfortable after a while.

 Sound